Mulukhiyah: Tunisia

 In Tunisia, the dish is generally prepared quite differently from the Egyptian method.
 The leaves, already separated from the stems, are dried then ground to produce a very fine powder and stored in jars or other tightly closed containers.
-The powder is prepared with olive oil and sometimes tomato paste into a sauce, not soup, and big chunks of chuck beef are often added halfway through cooking.
+The powder is prepared with olive oil and some sometimes tomato paste into a sauce, not soup, and big chunks of chuck beef are often added halfway through cooking.
 The dark green sauce simmers on low heat and is left to thicken to the consistency of tomato sauce.
 The sauce is served in small deep plates with a piece of beef and eaten with preferably white hearty traditional bread.
 In certain regions where beef is not common, lamb is used but cooks for a much shorter time.

 Kenyan cuisine

 In Kenya, the dish is known as murere (Luhya), murenda, apoth (Luo), and several other native language names.
-It is a very popular vegetable dish among communities in the Western region (Vihiga, Kakamega, Busia, Trans Nzoia and Bungoma Counties) and in Nyanza region (Kisumu, Siaya, Homa Bay, Kisii, Migori and Nyamira Counties).
+It is a very popular vegetable dish among communities in the Western region (Bungoma, Busia, Kakamega, Trans-Nzoia and Vihiga counties) and in Nyanza region (Homa Bay, Kisii, Kisumu, Migori, Nyamira and Siaya counties).
 Both regions are in the area around Lake Victoria.
-The jute leaves are separated from the stems, washed, and then boiled in lightly salted water with ligadi (a raw form of soda (bicarbonate of soda), or munyu (traditional plant-based salt).
-The leaves are boiled with other leafy vegetables such as likuvi (Vigna unguiculata (cowpea) leaves) or mito (chipilín) to reduce their sliminess and help soften the other vegetable leaves.
+The jute leaves are separated from the stems, washed, and then boiled in lightly salted water with ligadi (a raw form of sodium bicarbonate), or munyu (traditional plant-based salt).
+The leaves are boiled with other leafy vegetables such as likuvi (cowpea leaves) or mito (chipilín) to reduce their sliminess and help soften the other vegetable leaves.
 In some cases, after boiling for about thirty minutes, the vegetables are stewed with tomatoes and onions in oil.
 (There are several general ways to prepare the mutere and more ways in which it is served).
 Spices such as curry, pepper, masala, or coriander are optional.
 Mutere is served with ugali (a staple stuff, cooked cereal meal) and can be accompanied with meat or chicken.

 West African cuisines

-Among the Yorubas in south-west Nigeria, it is called ewédú and served with cooked yam flour (àmàlà) or any other stodge food.
+Among the Yorubas in Nigeria, Benin and Togo it is called ewedu and served with cooked yam flour (amala).
 In Liberia, it is called palaver sauce, and is served with rice or fufu.
 In The Gambia, it is referred to as kereng-kereng and is typically used to make supakanja (a dish mostly served on Saturdays and made with okra, red palm oil, fish and meat).

 In Ghana, it is known as ademe ewe or ayoyo leaves and used to make accompanying soups for banku (a corn cassavas dough dish) or cooked rice).